Covid-19 FAQs for undergraduate students

 What should I do if I am self-isolating?

-You should self isolate for seven days if you develop a new continuous cough and or a fever (greater than 37.8C).
-You must complete our online form available here.
+You should self isolate for 10 days if you develop a new continuous cough and or a fever (greater than 37.8C).
+You must complete our online form.
 We will then provide specific advice for your individual circumstance.

 Will mental health services be available to me even when I am out of residence?